ISC-Project-Phoenix/hybrid_pp/README.md

 will come into play with the use of the lidar and a TBD obstacle avoidance algorithm.
 This is a statless implementation and works only off its subscriptions.

+### Algorithm

+Currently we take in the path from obj_planner and create a spline from the list of points.
+Then based off our current speed we calculate the look ahead distance which is used to check the point of intersection infront of us along the spline.
+That point of intersection then becomes our target point to which we calculate our steering angle and command velocity.
+Currently no implementation of an obstical avoidance algorithm, but there are planes to use the [AEB Algorithm](../embed/AEB.md).

 ### Publishes

 - `/nav_ack_vel`:  The calculated ackerman angle and velocity to be set to phoenix.